aws-samples/aws-secure-environment-accelerator/README.md

 \* A slightly different process exists for ALZ versions of the Accelerator

-### How do I modify and extend the Accelerator or execute my own code after the Accelerator provisions a new AWS accounts or executes?
+### How do I modify and extend the Accelerator or execute my own code after the Accelerator provisions a new AWS account or the state machine executes?

 Flexibility: